Spartacist uprising: Mass demonstrations and general strike

 The leading members of the Revolutionary Stewards, the USPD and the KPD met on the evening of 5 January to decide how to proceed.
 Most of those present supported the occupation of the Berlin newspaper district and were in favor of taking up the fight against the Social Democratic government.
-Karl Liebknecht had been "whipped into a state of revolutionary euphoria" by the size of the demonstration and the false report that all regiments in and around Berlin were on their side, whereas Rosa Luxemburg continued to oppose revolutionary actions.
+Liebknecht had been "whipped into a state of revolutionary euphoria" by the size of the demonstration and the false report that all regiments in and around Berlin were on their side, whereas Luxemburg continued to oppose these actions.
 Only two spokesmen for the Revolutionary Stewards, Richard Müller and Ernst Däumig, spoke out against the course of action.
 While both in principle supported a second revolution against the Council of People's Deputies, they considered the timing premature and tactically unwise; they voted only for a general strike.
 A provisional revolutionary committee to overthrow the government and take power was decided on by about 70 of those present against 6 no votes from the ranks of the Revolutionary Stewards.
-The committee was formed from 53 people with Georg Ledebour, Liebknecht and Paul Scholze the three co-equal chairmen.
+The committee was formed of 53 people, with Georg Ledebour, Liebknecht and Paul Scholze the three co-equal chairmen.

 The following day, the Revolutionary Committee called on the workers of Berlin to stage a general strike on 7 January and overthrow Ebert's government.
-The call was answered by some 500,000 people who poured into the city center.
+The call was answered by up to 500,000 people who poured into the city center.
 They did not take part in any fighting in the days that followed, nor were they joined by the strike leaders, although they were ready to disarm the soldiers, as they had been on 9 November.
-Some of their placards and banners bore the same slogans as at the beginning of the November Revolution: "Peace and Unity".
+Some of their placards and banners bore the same slogans as at the beginning of the November Revolution: "Peace and Unity", but there were also fliers such as the one issued by the "revolutionary workforce of Greater Berlin":Workers!
+Comrades!
+Soldiers!
+The hour has come when the revolution must be brought to a victorious end.
+Either we establish the dictatorship of the proletariat or we will see Ebert – Scheidemann, the executioners of the revolution, strangle it to death. ...
+Workers!
+Comrades!
+Soldiers!
+Take power into your hands.
+Overthrow the government, which places itself protectively before the coffers, which has betrayed and only betrayed the revolution.
+Long live the dictatorship of the proletariat!
+Long live the revolution!